-Since the founding of the Social Work Department in 1906, the primary function of the medical social worker has been to provide a human service.
+The primary function of a medical social worker is to provide a human service.
 This means that the patient is treated not as an object, or as a customer, or as a consumer, but as a person who enters the hospital with feelings, a life history, and the need for genuine support, counseling, friendship, and possibly "material assistance."
-It also means that the medical social worker works efficiently, effectively and conscientiously on behalf of the patient, and places the needs of the patient ahead of everything else.
-To achieve these aims, the medical social worker is expected, and must possess the necessary clinical skills and personal temperament, to establish a therapeutic relationship with the patient that will win the patient's trust, instill within the patient a feeling of confidence in the social worker, and thereby render the patient receptive to the social worker's intervention, treatment and care.
+It also means that the medical social worker works efficiently, effectively and conscientiously on behalf of the patient, and places the needs of the patient ahead of all other considerations.
+To achieve these aims, the medical social worker must possess the necessary clinical skills and personal temperament to quickly establish an effective therapeutic relationship with the patient that will win the patient's trust, instill within the patient a feeling of confidence in the social worker, and thereby render the patient receptive to the social worker's intervention, treatment and care.
 This is a challenging and daunting task.
-Often, the first time the medical social worker meets the patient is when the patient is in the midst of a crisis, at a time when the patient is experiencing severe pain, both physical and emotional, and may be feeling overwhelmed, frightened, angry, bewildered or totally confused, all of which inhibiting the patient's ability to respond positively to the social worker's initial contact.
-It is the social worker's duty and responsibility to overcome these obstacles so that the process of treatment can begin without undue delay.
+Often, the first time the medical social worker meets the patient is when the patient is in the midst of a crisis, at a time when the patient is experiencing severe pain, often both physical and emotional, and may be feeling overwhelmed, frightened, angry, bewildered or totally confused.
+It is the social worker's duty and responsibility to overcome these obstacles so that treatment can begin without undue delay.

 For time is of the essence.
-At Bellevue Hospital any delays in delivery of services can quickly translate into lost revenue.
-Something as seemingly mundane as a patient needing a pair of trousers can lead to a major crisis of almost catastrophic proportions for the treatment team if that particular social need is not promptly identified, diagnosed and treated, because such an oversight can lead to a costly delay in discharge and constitute a serious mistake that is hurtful to the patient, whose need is not being met, and contrary to the hospital's policy of providing the highest quality of care to the patients.
-It is situations just like these that confront the Bellevue Hospital medical social workers, in the emergency rooms, in the clinics, and on the units, every single day, seven days a week, 365 days a year, rain or shine, day or night, holiday or regular workday.
-And it is these types of situations that the social work staff has been dealing with for the past one hundred years.
+At Bellevue Hospital any delay in the delivery of services can quickly translate into lost revenue.
+Something as seemingly mundane as a patient needing a pair of trousers can lead to a major crisis if a particular social need is not promptly diagnosed, assessed and treated.
+Such oversights can lead to costly delays in discharge as well place patients at risk.
+At Bellevue Hospital, the social work staff deals with these situations throughout the hospital on a daily basis.